Trauma Glossary 2: Ongoing Problems You May Have

 See also Flashback

-Self-Abandonment: also known as people pleasing; a behavior that involves invalidating and disregarding the self’s wants and/or needs on behalf of someone else’s; incredibly, this extreme selfless behavior is typically motivated by one’s core belief that he/she (the people pleaser) is selfish.
+Self-Abandonment: also known as people pleasing; a behavior that involves invalidating and disregarding the self’s wants and/or needs on behalf of someone else’s; incredibly, this extreme selfless behavior is typically motivated by one’s core belief that one (the people pleaser) is selfish.

 *Self-Abandonment is considered one of the five most common and troublesome symptoms of CPTSD.